 BECOME PART OF PLASTIC FREE JULY – TIP #7

-So, I thought I should talk to you about the types of materials used in products and how we can make the swap from plastic to these materials.
+So, I thought I should talk to you about some eco materials used in products and how we can make the swap from plastic to these materials.
 It is very easy to become reliant on plastic, when many of our everyday items are made from plastic.
 Thankfully there are a few manufacturers that recognise this and are making efforts to produce items in sustainable, recycled and reusable materials.
 Here are a few examples:

 Bamboo - Used to make many household items such as cooking utensils, bowls, hairbrushes, toothbrushes, sheets, towels and much more.
 Bamboo is not a wood, but comes from the grass family, which means it can regenerates after being cut just like a lawn without the need for replanting or the surrounding environment.
 Fast growing; it can be harvested every three years.
 Bamboo is naturally anti-bacterial, so it doesn’t require pesticides or fertilizers during growth, unlike cotton which needs both.Also, a lot of bamboo can be grown in a relatively small area, easing pressure on land.
 What’s not to like about bamboo.

 Glass - Glass is the great recycler!
 For every ton of glass that is recycled, a ton of natural resources are saved, which includes sand and limestone.
 Buying products contained in glass, not only means the glass can be recycle, but it also means that containers can be reused.
-Use old bottles and jars to store other items like food, garden seeds, nails, etc. Thankfully, most glass containers are produced using some recycled material, because it is not only environmentally friendly, but economically
+Old bottles and jars can be used to store other items like food, garden seeds, nails, etc. Thankfully, most glass containers are produced using some recycled material, because it is not only environmentally friendly, but economically

 Palm Leaf - Produced in an energy efficient process, the naturally fallen leaves of the Areca Nut tree are collected (found in India).
 Used to make dinnerware that is heat resistant and is safe to use in the fridge or freezer.
 Completely biodegradable, composting within 12 -26 weeks.